mskatelogan

 Hand in the Jar Productions

-Production design on this short film was fairly easy as it had an aesthetic not too dissimilar from my own – full of retro charm and vintage chic!
+The design of this short film was fun, political and had an aesthetic not too dissimilar from my own – full of retro charm and vintage chic!

 Check out the trailer here.